Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 So, how much should you allocate to your home bias?

-I think that between 20% and 40% should be allocated to a Swiss Stocks ETF.
-10% is also probably OK, but anything below 10% will not make enough of a difference to bother with it.
+Between 20% and 40% should be allocated to a Swiss Stock ETF.
+10% is probably OK, but anything below 10% will not make enough of a difference to bother with it.
 50% is also probably okay, but you are making a large bet on the Swiss Stock market with such a large allocation.
 It is why between 20% and 40% is a reasonable allocation.

 In my ETF Portfolio for Switzerland, I have 20% of Swiss Stocks.
 Currently, I am pretty satisfied with this.
-I may consider bumping it to 25% in the future, but no further.
+I may consider bumping it to 25%, but no further.

 I have done simulations of early retirement in Switzerland with Swiss Stocks.
 If you look at the results, this will also confirm the 20% to 40% bias.